ConsultingMD/DependencyKit/README.md

 2. Fundamentals investigation
     * Generic/Protocol usage improvements. (e.g. Is it possible to remove the DependencyBase.NEW_TO_GENERATE conformance requirement for new Dependencies?)
     * Codegen minimization / simplification. (i.e. What compromises or improvements could be made to decrease the code generation burden?)
     * Performance Profiling.
-(How does compile time and usage compare to other frameworks such as [Needle](https://github.com/uber/needle)?
+(How does compile time and usage compare to other frameworks?
 Across what project sizes?)

 Input as issues or PRs is more than welcome.